-Randall Goodgame and the Slugs & Bugs team are launching not one, but two new Sing the Bible albums this year: Sing the Bible With Slugs & Bugs 3, and Sing the Bible Christmas!
+On Friday, April 27th, Randall Goodgame and the Slugs & Bugs team are releasing Sing the Bible With Slugs & Bugs 3!

-If you’ve heard Slugs & Bugs and Lullabies, Slugs & Bugs Under Where?, Sing the Bible With Slugs & Bugs, or Sing the Bible with Slugs & Bugs 2, you probably need nothing else but the link to their Kickstarter Pre-order page: http://bit.ly/STBVol3.
+If you’ve heard Slugs & Bugs and Lullabies, Slugs & Bugs Under Where?, Sing the Bible With Slugs & Bugs, Sing the Bible with Slugs & Bugs 2, or Sing the Bible Family Christmas you probably just want the link to order it: http://www.slugsandbugs.com/store/

-If you haven’t yet experienced the musical delight that is Slugs & Bugs, however, feel free to keep reading.
+If you haven’t yet experienced the musical delight that is Slugs & Bugs, please read on.

 I could recommend Sing the Bible With Slugs & Bugs solely on the grounds that it is a great blessing when families learn Scripture by heart.
-As a purchaser of previous Sing the Bible albums, I could tell you about long drives made cheerful by singing encouraging words of Truth, mile after mile, or the recurring surprise (and parental delight) of a child saying, “That reminds me of where the Bible says, [insert Sing the Bible verse].”
+As a purchaser of all the Sing the Bible albums (including a Kickstarter pre-order of Sing the Bible 3), I could tell you about long drives made cheerful by singing encouraging words of Truth, mile after mile, or the recurring surprise (and parental delight) of a child saying, “That reminds me of where the Bible says, [insert Sing the Bible verse].”

 It’s also tempting to describe Slugs & Bugs in terms of what it WON’T do – “Children’s music that won’t make you want to stick a fork in your eye,” for example.
 I could bemoan the terrible state of contemporary children’s music: the forced or threadbare melodies, the inane lyrics, combined with an awful tendency to lodge in your brain for days at a time.
 Then I could assure you that Slugs & Bugs is better!
 Really!
 But that doesn’t do justice to Goodgame’s songwriting.

-The first sample song is a verbatim rendition of Galatians 4:4-7, and it showcases Goodgame’s uncanny ability to bring poetry out of prose.
+Take for example a song from Randall’s next most recent album, Sing the Bible Family Christmas.
+“When The Fullness Of Time Had Come,” is a verbatim rendition of Galatians 4:4-7, and it showcases Goodgame’s uncanny ability to bring poetry out of prose.
 Just for fun, read it here:

 Galatians 4:4-7 English Standard Version (ESV)